pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 To create a CMS site:

-1. Open your Personal or Professional Workspace dashboard and select the yellow <Icon icon="plus" text="Create New Site"/> button on the lower right side of the page.
+1. Open the [Workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) and select the yellow <Icon icon="plus" text="Create New Site"/> button on the lower right side of the page.

    ![Create new site button](../../../images/create-new-site-button.png)